-Thanks to ever-expanding options for video surveillance, it's never been easier to protect your home, business, and personal possessions.
-More and more home and business owners have opted to install private security networks on their premises to deter theft, monitor employee conduct, and stay aware of what's happening on or around their property.
-And it's no wonder why… security camera systems are now available for just about every need and budget, and give you the freedom to view video footage from both on-premises CCTV monitors, or remotely over the Internet.
+Thanks to ever-expanding options for video surveillance, it's never been easier to protect your home, business and personal possessions.
+More and more home and business owners have opted to install private security networks on their premises to deter theft, monitor employee conduct and stay aware of what's happening on or around their property.
+And it's no wonder why security camera systems are available for just about every need and budget.
+They give you the freedom to view video footage from both on-premises CCTV monitors — or remotely from your computer or phone.

-Wondering how to choose the right security camera with all of the options on the market?
-Start your search in the right direction by asking yourself a few basic questions:
+Wondering how to choose the right security camera with all the options on the market?
+Start your search by asking yourself a few basic questions:

 Indoor and outdoor environments not only differ in lighting conditions (like the ones we mentioned above), but also have another big differentiating factor: weather.
 While the indoors tends to be climate-controlled with heating, air conditioning and humidity-control, outdoors it's a whole different story.